jolars/normreg/paper/rebuttal.md

 > 2. In the first paragraph of Section 3, there is no definition for the noise
 >    (it is defined later).
 Consider adding this clarification right after
 >    using it.

+Thanks for noticing this; we will fix it in the final paper.

 > 3. In the first paragraph of Section 3, maybe explicitly mentioning that
 >    $\boldsymbol{x}_j$ is the-th column of $\tilde{\boldsymbol{X}}$ could
 >    improve. clarity.